 |

 In a nutshell, it is clear that while both exams assess skills in quantitative ability and reasoning, they have unique section-wise patterns and structures.
-We hope the above article was helpful in understanding the differences between the CAT and GMAT syllabus for aspiring candidates to help them make an informed decision for the upcoming exams.
+We hope the above article helped you understand the differences between the CAT and GMAT syllabus to help you make an informed decision for the upcoming exams.

 Similar Articles